TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 6/1 Chronicles 6.50.md

 ---

-And these are the sons of Aaron: Eleazar his son, Phinehas his son, Abishua his son,
+These are the sons of Aaron: Eleazar his son, Phinehas his son, Abishua his son,